startripleai/Vortical-Gravity-Simulation/BLACKHOLE.md

-# 🕳️ BLACKHOLE.md: The Vortical Torus & Singularity Resolution
+# 🕳️ BLACKHOLE: The Vortical Torus & Singularity Resolution

 ## 1. Beyond the Singularity
 General Relativity predicts a mathematical point of infinite density (singularity) at $r=0$.
 The **Vortical Gravity** framework resolves this paradox by identifying the black hole as a **Vortical Torus**—a high-energy donut-shaped structure with a quantized thickness.